GGolbik/LaTeXBookTemplate/README.md

 ## One-/Two-sided

-The document style from one-sided to two-sided can be set by the property of **documentclass** in [main.tex](https://github.com/GGerry/GGLaTeXBookTemplate/blob/master/main.tex) line 6
+The document style can be changed from one-sided to two-sided using the **documentclass** property in [main.tex](https://github.com/GGerry/GGLaTeXBookTemplate/blob/master/main.tex) line 6

 ## Language Support